juliocymartins/09-Financial-Dashboard-PowerBI-Study/README.md

 - Link to the channel: https://www.youtube.com/@datalab365
 - Link to my Dashboard: https://tinyurl.com/mww2yp4k

 I would like to express my gratitude to the creator of the video for sharing his knowledge and expertise.
-Thank you!

 # Dataset
 The dataset used is a sample provided by Power BI and contains detailed information about sales.
 It contains the following columns: